xBFreEnergy/xBFreE/docs/mmpbsa/running_mmpbsa.md

     4. Visualization

-        Make sure that the trajectory is consistent (as shown in Fig 2, right panel)
+        Make sure that the trajectory is consistent (as shown in Figure 2, right panel)

     5. If the process is not succesful, consider using other options like `-pbc nojump` (as suggested [here][5])